 Looking for something less intense?
-We have a separate guide to the best home massagers and best massage chairs, which includes options more geared towards easing your muscles and helping you relax.
+We have a separate guide to the best home massagers and the best massage chairs, which includes options more geared towards easing your muscles and helping you relax.

 Best massage guns to buy right now